Cannes vacation rentals

 Cannes also has a strong cultural side to explore, with its medieval castles, meandering streets of the old town, and unique galleries, such as its underwater sculpture museum.
 You’ll also discover plenty of trails in or near the town, including the Coast Trail or La Croix des Gardes Loop, and many hiking and mountain biking options in the surrounding area.
 More than a dozen nearby hills in the Alpes Maritimes are open for skiing in the winter.

-When is the best time to stay in a vacation rental in Cannes?
+The best time to stay in a vacation rental in Cannes

 Cannes has a moderate Mediterranean climate with warm, pleasant summers full of long sunny days and little to no rain.
 June through August are particularly dry — creating excellent conditions to sunbathe and enjoy the shimmering Riviera waters.
 And while the winters tend to cool down, with moderate increases in rainfall and cloud cover, the weather is still pleasant for meandering about the city.
 But with more than 300 days of sunshine annually, vacation rentals in Cannes are always popular, especially during the spring, when its famous film festival takes place, usually in the latter half of May.
 Cinema magnates, movie stars, and celebrities from all over the world attend the ten-day event.